otr4j/otrv4/otrv4.md

 ### Generating Shared Secrets

 > FIXME Be careful: the check below states `K_ecdh == 0` is error case, but this is probably `K_ecdh == 1`.
 The `== 0` was for Montgomery notation, however we use Edwards.
 It must not be equal to the _identity_.
-(Needs to be double-checked.)

-> FIXME there is an alternate issue in that RFC7748 is mentioned, which uses the Montgomery representation.
-This expresses a point with only the X-coordinate.
+> FIXME there is an alternate issue in that RFC7748 is mentioned, which uses the Montgomery representation, i.e. only the encoded X component.
 Consequently, if the below is supposed to be in Montgomery representation, it means that the generated shared secret is different.
-(Also, under this representation the `== 0` check should be correct.)
+(Also, under this representation the `== 0` check should be correct, even if that means it still checks the identity.)
+However, it is not specified that exactly this method and result from RFC7748 is supposed to be used.
+The algorithm below expresses point operations and the rest of the specification claims a specific encoding is to be used.

 ```
 ECDH(a, B)